jokg/play_with_curses/README.md

 play_with_curses
 ================
 I want to learn and play a bit with the curses module from python.
+Second target is to understanding the github